ballerina-platform/module-ballerina-random/random-ballerina/Package.md

 ## Package Overview

+The Random library is one of the standard library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

-This package provides functions related to random number generation.
-The `random:createDecimal` method generates a random decimal number between 0.0 and 1.0.
-The `random:createIntInRange` method generates a random number between the given start(inclusive) and end(exclusive) values.
+This package provides functions related to pseudo-random number generation.

-For an example on the usage of the operations, see the [Random Example](https://ballerina.io/learn/by-example/random.html).
+For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).

+## Report Issues

+To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

+## Useful Links

+* Discuss the code changes of the Ballerina project in [ballerina-dev@googlegroups.com](mailto:ballerina-dev@googlegroups.com).
+* Chat live with us via our [Slack channel](https://ballerina.io/community/slack/).
+* Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.